hari2246/AI-Driven-Resume-Analyser/README.md

-# HR BOT
+# Resume Analyser
 Download Final Coding and follow the procedure
-An automated system to analyze resumes against job descriptions (JDs) and generate detailed reports, including scores, strengths, weaknesses, and analysis in both PDF and CSV formats.
+An automated system to analyze resumes against job descriptions (JDs) and generate detailed reports, including scores, strengths, weaknesses, and analysis in PDF formats.
 The outputs are zipped together for easy download.

 ## Features